Roblox-Public-Library/Roblox-Public-Library/CONTRIBUTING.md

 # Contributing

 * Strive to obey the Coding Style below
 * Try to add (or start with) test code whenever possible.
-(You can refer to the [template](https://github.com/Roblox-Public-Library/Roblox-Public-Library/wiki/TemplateNexusUnitTesting) for how to work with Nexus Unit Testing.)
+Documentation is available in the TestRunner script in TestService.
 If you are unfamiliar with testing (or Test Driven Development), consider reviewing some [pros, cons, and tips](https://devqa.io/pros-cons-test-driven-development/).
 Even if we don't test everything, the more we have, the less we'll have to spend potentially hours tracking down bugs later.

-# Coding Style
+## Coding Style

 Please maintain a consistent style throughout the project ([here's why](https://stackoverflow.com/a/1325617)).